EGwizdala/UNICORN/README.md

 The concept is simple: the user has a form by which he fills in the data of a particular post.
 The data are: title, date, destination, location (latitude and longitude), description and photos.
 After adding a post, it appears on the home page.
 The location is automatically added to the main map developed with SVG files and a Google map in each post.
 The photo database is still in progress, so the functionality is not able yet.
 There are two possibilities of main map: Poland and Europe.
 User can change the map with a button.
 Post also is added with a button located on main site.

+Keyframes are based on free SVG images.
+The animations are my invention.

 ## Layout
 ![MobileScreen](/img/mobile.png)
 ![FormScreen](/img/form.png)